conan-io/conan-center-index/docs/faqs.md

 ## What version should packages use for libraries without official releases?

-This happens for a number of reasons, some have a "live on main" others are less maintained but still merge pull requests.
+This happens for a number of reasons, some projects have a "live on main" others are less maintained but still merge pull requests.
 Read about the [ConanCenter specific version format](adding_packages/conanfile_attributes.md#conancenter-specific-releases-format) for more information.

 ## Is the Jenkins orchestration library publicly available?